Th3Fr0gg/BitcoinDigitsDateConverter/README.md

 ## Example

-`plaintext`
-Welcome to the 5D Bitcoin digits date converter!
+`Welcome to the 5D Bitcoin digits date converter!
 This program allows you to convert dates to 5D Bitcoin Digit numbers and vice versa!
 Follow us on Twitter: [https://twitter.com/BitcoinDigits](https://twitter.com/BitcoinDigits) or visit our website: [https://bitcoindigits.com/](https://bitcoindigits.com/)